|The Frankfurt-Tipp rating:|

 |Original title:||It: Chapter 2|

 |Production country:||USA 2019|

-"Es - Kapitel 2" is not quite as successful as the first half of this book adaptation.
-All in all, however, it is a round and entertaining conclusion to the story.
-Muschietti also doesn't shy away from using some bizarre and wonderfully absurd imagery.
-For that, for the great cast, for the nice appearance of a surprise guest and for the fact that it was possible to transport the very special atmosphere of the book onto the screen, there is a clear thing despite minor weaknesses: absolutely worth seeing!!!
+It - Chapter 2 is not quite as successful as the first half of this book adaptation.
+All in all, though, it's a well-rounded and entertaining conclusion to the story.
+At the same time, Muschietti doesn't shy away from using some whimsical and delightfully absurd imagery at times.
+For this, for the great cast, for the nice appearance of a surprise guest and for the fact that it has succeeded in transporting the very special atmosphere of the book on the screen, there is despite minor weaknesses a clear: Absolutely worth seeing!!!